il procellino salumi’s Guide to Ham for the Holidays

 il porcellino salumi’s Maple Mustard Glazed Berkeley Hams

 We make and sell whole hams for Thanksgiving and the Holidays every year at our retail store.
-It’s become something that not only we as a company looks forward to, but our growing customer base looks forward to as well.
+It’s become something that not only we as a company look forward to, but our growing customer base looks forward to as well.

 Because we produce a limited amount, we sell out every year.
 Our deli and retail store has limited space, and because we use humanely raised Berkshire pigs and brine each ham, we can’t mass produce them.
 We prefer to offer less of a great product than produce something sub-par.